jaysoo/jaysoo.ca/_posts/2016-01-13-functional-programming-little-ideas.markdown

   });
 {% endhighlight %}

-In the `Just` case, we are using a `lift` function to transform the `ResponseJSON` object inside the Task to an `Either.Right` value.
+In the `Just` case, we are using the `lift` function to transform the `ResponseJSON` object inside the Task to an `Either.Right` value.

 In the `Nothing` case, we are returning a Task that contains the empty type `e` (`Empty` in our case).
 This